mid2SUPAERO/LaTOM/docs/source/installation/environment.md

 #### 7.3 IPOPT wrapping

-At this point the package is unable to wrap the nonlinear solver IPOPT and you have to modify the `pyIPOPT.py` script to tell where the library `pyipoptcore.cpython-37m-x86_64-linux-gnu.so` is located and which linear solvers are available in your IPOPT installation.
+At this point the package is unable to wrap the non-linear solver IPOPT and you have to modify the `pyIPOPT.py` script to tell where the library `pyipoptcore.cpython-37m-x86_64-linux-gnu.so` is located and which linear solvers are available in your IPOPT installation.

 Firstly, enter the directory in which `pyIPOPT.py` is located and open it in your Spyder IDE: